matthewwithanm/django-throttleandcache/README.markdown

         return 'whatever'

 If you call the function multiple times *with the same arguments*, the result will be fetched from the cache.
+In order to invalidate the cache for that call, call `my_function.invalidate()` with the same arguments:

+    my_function()
+    my_function() # Result pulled from cache
+    my_function.invalidate()
+    my_function() # Not from cache

 Remember that calling the same method on multiple instances means that each invocation will have a different first positional (`self`) argument:

     class A(object):
         @cache('100s')